 TRUTH: You will be sorely disappointed if you expect your spouse to make you happy and fill a void in your life!

 Yes, there are feelings of happiness and completion when you meet the person God has called to be in your life.
-But when these “feelings” fade, it is God alone who sustains you.
-He is the source of joy and restoration when things get difficult…and trust me…they will.
+But it is God alone who sustains you.
+He is the source of joy and restoration when things get difficult… and trust me… they will.

-– God designed men and women to complement one another in marriage.
+- God designed men and women to work together as one in marriage.
 We each bring different traits and skills to the table.
 God created the female to be a suitable helper for man, and He has called husbands to meet the needs of their wives.
 We simply work better together.
 (Genesis 2:18-24)

 - True love does exist, but it can only come from God.
 He is love.
 When we rely on Him as our source, He makes it possible to sacrificially and unconditionally love others.
 (1 John 4:7-8)